CPP Fact Sheet #3

 How does my age affect the amount of my pension?

 Although your CPP retirement pension usually starts the month after your 65th birthday, you can begin receiving your CPP retirement pension any time after age 60.

 Your monthly payment is smaller if you begin receiving it before age 65 and larger if you take it after.
 The CPP offers you flexibility with respect to the age you begin collecting it.

 From Age 60 to 65

-You can start receiving your retirement pension the month after you turn age 60 (though it will be reduced).
+You can start receiving your retirement pension the month after you turn age 60, though it will be reduced.
 Your pension will commence the month after you turn 60 or your application is received whichever is later.
 If you choose to receive it early, the pension is reduced by up to 0.6% per month (7.2% per year).
 Therefore, if you begin to receive your pension at age 60 it will be reduced by up to 36%.

 From Age 65

 You can start receiving your pension the month after your 65th birthday (or at a later date if you specify one).
 You can choose to have your pension paid back to a maximum of 11 months from the date they receive your application, but no earlier than the month after your 65th birthday.
-If you choose to start your pension later than 65 your pension will be increased to recognize this delay.
+If you choose to start your pension later than 65th birthday your pension will be increased to recognize this delay.
 Your pension will increase by 0.7% per month (8.4% per year) you choose to delay the receipt of your pension.
 If you choose to delay receipt of your pension until the month following your 70th birthday, your CPP retirement pension will be increased by up to 42%.